Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/nodes/editing.rst

    :Mode:      All Modes
    :Menu:      :menuselection:`Node --> Cut Links`
-   :Hotkey:    :kbd:`Ctrl-LMB` or :kbd:`Ctrl-RMB` (right/left-click-select)
+   :Hotkey:    :kbd:`Ctrl-RMB`

-To break a link between sockets :kbd:`Ctrl-LMB/RMB`-click in an empty area, near the link you want to disconnect, and
+To break a link between sockets click in an empty area, near the link you want to disconnect, and
 drag: You will see a little cutter icon appearing at your mouse pointer.
-Move it over the link itself, and release the :kbd:`LMB`.
+Move it over the link itself, and release.

-Detach Links :kbd:`Alt-D`, :kbd:`Alt-LMB`-drag
+Detach Links :kbd:`Alt-D`, :kbd:`Alt-LMB` drag
    Use Detach Links in order to cut all links attached to selected nodes at once.